biosustain/benchling-resources/_sources/guides/ac_workflow_execution.md.txt

 ## 📩 Check your inbox for new submission by researchers

-As an **Analyst**, **you will receive an email notification** once a new analysis submission has been created by a researcher (you will receive notifications only if the submission is relative to the analysis type you are responsible for).
+As an **Analyst**, **you will receive an email notification** once a new Workflow  is created by a researcher (you will receive notifications only for the Workflow you are responsible for).

 ### Access the submitted Workflow